If you enjoy banana pudding, you will love this easy Banana Pudding Poke Cake with toffee.

 This post contains some affiliate links for your convenience (which means if you purchase after clicking a link, I will earn a small commission which helps keep my blog up and running, but it won’t cost you a penny more).

 If you love fabulous desserts using a cake mix, be sure to see this post: 25 EASY CAKE MIX DESSERTS.

 Banana Pudding Poke Cake

-- 1 box yellow cake mix - I had Better Crocker on hand.
-Mix the cake mix according to the directions on the box.
-Cake mix, 1 cup water, ½ cup vegetable oil, and 3 eggs.
+- 1 15 ounces box yellow cake mix 1 cup water, 1/2 cup vegetable oil, and three eggs.
 Bake 350 degrees in a 13 x 9-inch pan.
 Bake until a toothpick inserted in the center comes out clean.
 Cool, 10 minutes.

-- Mix the pudding with 4 cups of milk.
-Refrigerate for about 5 minutes only.
+- 4 cups milk Refrigerate for about 5 minutes only

 - Refrigerate the cake with the pudding on top until firm.